Funny-Headline-Generation/Jokingbird_code/README.md

 ## About

-This is the source code for the paper "Jokingbird: Funny Headline Generation for News" by Nikita Login, Alexander Baranov and Pavel Braslavski (To be published in LNCS 13217)
+This is the source code for the following paper:

+Nikita Login, Alexander Baranov and Pavel Braslavski "Jokingbird: Funny Headline Generation for News" [Preprint]

+To be published in: LNCS, vol. 13217

 The research was done as a part of master's course at HSE University in 2020-2021